 Popular Broadway actor Gary Johnston is recruited by the elite counter-terrorism organization Team America: World Police.
 As the world begins to crumble around him, he must battle with terrorists, celebrities and falling in love.

 Homer adopts a pig who's run away from Krusty Burger after Krusty tried to have him slaughtered, naming the pig "Spider Pig."
 At the same time, the lake is protected after the audience sink the barge Green Day are on with garbage after they mention the environment.
 Meanwhile, Spider Pig's waste has filled up a silo in just 2 days, apparently with Homer's help.
 Homer can't get to the dump quickly so dumps the silo in the lake, polluting it.
-Russ Cargill, the villainous boss of the EPA, gives Arnold Schwarzenegger 5 options, forcing him to choose 4 (which is, unfortunately, to destroy Springfield) and putting a dome over Springfield to prevent evacuation.
+Russ Cargill, the villainous boss of the EPA, gives Arnold Schwarzenegger, president of the USA, 5 options and forces him to choose 4 (which is, unfortunately, to destroy Springfield) and putting a dome over Springfield to prevent evacuation.
 Homer, however, has escaped, along with his family.
 Can he stop the evil Cargill from annihilating his home town, and his family, who have been forced to return to Springfield?
 Written by

 419 of 655 people found this review helpful.

 Was this review helpful to you?